-- Baby car seat group 0+ – I have used the Maxi-Cosi Pebble for two babies and it’s still in great condition.
-See my in-depth review of this seat.
+- Baby car seat group 0+ – I have used the Maxi-Cosi infant car seat for two babies and it’s still in great condition.
+I love Maxi-Cosi I think they are reliable, great quality and comfy for your baby.
+I have also used the next two stages of car seat from Maxi-Cosi because I like them so much.

-- ISOFIX – this was definitely an essential for me.
-I needed to know that the baby seat was safely and securely attached to the car.
-This gave me piece of mind and was worth every penny.
-See my in-depth review of the ISOFIX.
+- ISOFIX – this was essential for me because it makes sure that the baby seat is safely and securely attached to the car.
+This is really reassuring to a new mum and is worth every penny.

-- Baby carrier – I personally couldn’t manage without one.
-I bought the Babybjorn carrier and I have got so much use out of it.
-Both of my children love to be carried!
-It gave me my sanity back to be able to pop them in here and have two hands to get on with life – do the washing, hoovering, make a drink or a sandwich and so much easier to do the school run with!
+Baby carrier – I bought the Babybjorn carrier and I have got so much use out of it.
+It gave me my sanity back to be able to pop baby in here and have two hands to get on with life – do the washing, hoovering, make a drink or a sandwich and so much easier to do the school run with! this one also comes in lots of lovely colours.

-My advice would be don’t get too excited about the cute tiny baby clothes and buy loads.
 They grow out of newborn clothes within weeks or quicker if you have a bigger baby.
-Remember you will get gifts too, people love to shop for tiny clothes!
-Don’t worry about buying socks and scratch mitts just buy sleepsuits with them integrated.
+Remember you will get lots of gifts too, people love to shop for tiny clothes!
+Socks and scratch mitts are not essential buys for a new baby because you can buy sleepsuits with them attached.
+I bought a starter set for both of my two newborns, they usually have a sleepsuit, vests, hat, bib and a little outfit that all match.

 - New baby sleepsuits x 6